Published summary

 Likely contextual drivers

-• Observation, surprise, and trying to understand what stood out prompts often absorb whatever the wider public mood is already amplifying.
+• Observation, surprise, and trying to understand what stood out Questions often absorb whatever the wider public mood is already amplifying.

 • Because the date lands on a Wednesday, many answers would likely be shaped by the ordinary tempo and demands of that part of the week.